Crestward/Crestward/README.md

 -------------------------
 💻 I am a self taught Full Stack Developer and a Data Analyst 🌱 I’m currently learning everything 🤣
-📚 I have a Bachelors degree in Economics and a Masters degree in Marketing and Consumer Studies from the University of Ibadan, Nigeria
+📚 I have a Bachelors degree in Economics and currently pursuing a Masters degree in Marketing and Consumer Studies from the University of Ibadan, Nigeria
 📝 I have a strong interest in Web3 and NFTs
 🔭 Working on Deep Learning & Machine Learning
 🌱 Learning about Machine Learning and Neural Networks